Dry lining is fixing plasterboard to walls, which, if done correctly, produces a nice smooth finish that you can decorate straight away.

 In the example below, I go over how to make a slit in the plasterboard so that it can fit around a window sill.

 Make a mark on the wall where the width of the plasterboard sheet will end.
 Measure from the mark to the window sill edge by using a combination square and tape measure.

 2. Mark Window Sill Height And Overlap On Plasterboard

 Stand the plasterboard next to the windowsill so you can see the height at which the slit will need to be cut.

-Use a plasterboard saw to cut out the windowsill slit.
+Using a plasterboard saw, cut out the windowsill slit.

 Pro Tips: Cutting Holes For Sockets